2. Proposal Writing for BMM#

 • If you are measuring a dopant, state the concentration of the dopant.

-• If you are measuring a thin film sample, state the thickness of the sample and the areal dimensions of the sample.
+• If you are measuring a thin film sample, state the substrate material, the thickness of the sample, and the areal dimensions of the sample.

 • Make sensible estimates about your time requirements.
 Be prepared to prioritize your samples if you are unable to get the full time you request.